-The market price of our common stock has experienced, and may continue to experience, wide fluctuations and increased volatility as a result of the impact of COVID-19 on public markets generally, and on our stock specifically.
-The extent to which, and for how long, the COVID-19 pandemic may impact the economy, our clients, our business and market price of our common stock are unclear and out of our control.
-Additional factors that may impact our performance and market price include those discussed elsewhere in this "Risk Factors" section of this Annual Report on Form 10-K and others such as:
+The market price of our common stock has experienced, and may continue to experience, wide fluctuations and increased volatility.
+Factors that may impact our performance and market price include those discussed elsewhere in this "Risk Factors" section of this Annual Report on Form 10-K and others such as:

-- Our operating performance and the operating performance of similar companies; - Announcements by us or our competitors of acquisitions, business plans or commercial relationships; - Any major change in our board of directors or senior management;
+- Our operating performance and the operating performance of similar companies; - Announcements by us or our competitors of acquisitions, business plans or commercial relationships;

-- Publication of research reports or news stories about us, our competitors, or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - The public's reaction to our press releases, our other public announcements and our filings with the SEC; - Sales of our common stock by our directors, executive officers and affiliates; - Adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - Short sales, hedging and other derivative transactions in our common stock; - Threatened or actual litigation; - Other events or factors, including changes in general conditions in the United States and global economies or financial markets (including acts of God, war, incidents of terrorism, or other destabilizing events and the resulting responses to them).
+- Any major change in our board of directors or senior management; - Publication of research reports or news stories about us, our competitors, or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - The public's reaction to our press releases, our other public announcements and our filings with the SEC; - Sales of our common stock by our directors, executive officers and affiliates; - Adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - Short sales, hedging and other derivative transactions in our common stock; - Threatened or actual litigation; - Public health issues such as the COVID-19 pandemic; and - Other events or factors, including changes in general conditions in the United States and global economies or financial markets (including acts of God, war, incidents of terrorism, or other destabilizing events and the resulting responses to them).

-In addition, the stock market in general and the market for Internet-related companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
+In addition, the stock market in general and the market for software or technology-related companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
 Securities class action litigation has often been instituted against companies following periods of volatility in the overall market and in the market price of a company's securities.
 This litigation, if instituted against us, could result in substantial costs, divert our management's attention and resources, and harm our business, operating results, and financial condition.